Karolsoon/smart_pi/README.md

 # smart_pi
-A refactoring process of a working application to collect sensor data in a remote Postgres instance.
-Serves to practice and improve clean code.
+An application package to monitor temperature, humidity, pressure an illuminance with remote PostgreSQL backend support.